samsquire/ideas4/README.md

 If someone is looping manually down a spreadsheet, we can represent the operations that the user is doing as events and pattern match the events to look for +1 or -1 operations on data.
 The computer can detect the repetition and carry out the action on the user's behalf: a smart macro recorder and replayer.

+# 13. Window walk optimisation

+Imagine you want to find a job that is near your home transport wise, near a supermarket, doctors and that pays the most and has the cheapest house to buy or rent.

+You could open a browser for each of these queries but it's difficult to optimise these multiple queries manually.

+Or you want to book a holiday or organise the purchasing for an office.
+Or equip a datacentre with hardware.

+We can walk different web sites in an iterative hill climbing algorithm.

+ * Enumerate list of towns, cities and villages

+ * Enumerate houses to rent and to buy at lowest cost sorted first.

+ * Enumerate list of supermarkets near said houses and near job, sort by smallest range.

+ * Enumerate public transport options

+ * Enumerate jobs, sorted by most pay first

+Now walk all these datasets as an optimisation problem to find a list of efficient combinations of jobs, supermarkets, transport and housing.

+This is far better than manually cross referencing data in separate tabs.

+I think the walking of data can be distributed for efficiency.
+It doesn't make sense to walk each record one at a time.
+It's a lot of data to download.

+I think a continuation style can be used so that the provider of the data walks each sub iteration.

+So the walking of data is continuations between collaborating servers.

 # Generating ideas

  * marketplace